Smana/workshop_kubernetes_2021/docs/03_wordpress.md

 * communication between services
 * basics of a stateful workload

-:warning: This example is not made for a production ready use case.
-You would probably use [statefulsets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) for the persistent workloads and the Helm chart, a CD / GitOps pipeline.

 ## A database with a persistent volume

 Check that your cluster is up and running and that your context is still configured with the namespace `foo`